 Pistachio Crusted Rack of Lamb

-I hope you give this crusted rack of lamb recipe a try, it’s juicy, tender and absolutely delicious.
+I hope you give this rack of lamb with pistachio crust a try.
+It’s juicy, tender and absolutely delicious.
 Cooked in the oven, it’s an easy recipe to make with a special fancy restaurant feel.
+A great recipe for any special occasion.

 And to learn more about lamb, I recommend taking a look at this web site for The American Lamb Board.